premvy/STM32-FlightController/README.md

 My main motivation for this project is to build a hybrid UAV drone.
 I feel like to actually understand what goes into the drone, I had to take a step back, learn how the flight controller works, and build one of my own.

 Instead of rushing the process of building the drone by just getting parts on aftermarket places, I wanted to build it from the ground up.
-Doing it this way means I don't just have a working drone at the end—I actually know exactly what's happening under the hood rather than just plugging in pre-built stuff and calling it a day.
+Doing it this way means I don't just have a working drone at the end, I actually know exactly what's happening under the hood rather than just plugging in pre-built stuff and calling it a day.

 ## PCB design